-2. Understand and be able to relate pertinent theories on motivation, risk-taking, arousal, and anxiety to adventure education
+2. Relate pertinent theories on motivation, risk-taking, arousal, and anxiety to adventure education.

-4. Demonstrate the ability to apply the knowledge gained in the area of psychology of adventure and risk to practical field situations in regards to leader responsibility and participant responsibility
+4. Apply the knowledge gained in the area of psychology of adventure and risk to practical field situations in regards to leader responsibility and participant responsibility.

 General education/Related instruction lists